jupyter-widgets/ipywidgets/jupyter-widgets-schema/modelstate.md

 # Model State

 This is a description of the model state for each widget in the core.
-The model ID of a widget is the comm id the widget holds.
-A model reference is a string of the form `"IPY_MODEL_<MODEL_ID>"`, where `<MODEL_ID>` is the model ID of a previously created widget.
+The model ID of a widget is the id of the comm object the widget is using.
+A model reference (denoted `REFERENCE(SomeWidgetModel)`) is a string of the form `"IPY_MODEL_<MODEL_ID>"`, where `<MODEL_ID>` is the model ID of a previously created widget of the specified type.

+In the headings below, the notation `WidgetB(WidgetA)` indicates that WidgetB inherits all of the attributes from WidgetA.

 ## Widget